Former Black Cap becomes first NZ male cricketer to publicly acknowledge he is gay

 Davis, now 50, now lives in Brisbane and had a foot amputated following a workplace accident involving a forklift.

 The tearaway quick made his Test debut against England at Headingley in 1994, alongside Gavin Larsen.
-Larsen said a player with Mills' talent would be more likely to flourish today.
+Larsen said a player with Davis' talent would be more likely to flourish today.

 "I am in no doubt whatsoever that if Heath was emerging now as a guy in his late-teens, early-20s and he had the sort of support structures that are available now in professional cricket then we would have something very, very special."

-Mills played just five Test matches, finishing against Zimbabwe, at Harare, in 1997.
+Davis played just five test matches, finishing against Zimbabwe, at Harare, in 1997.
 He closed his Test career with a bowling average of 29.35 and best figures of 5/63 coming against a touring Sri Lankan side in 1997.